alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 ### Always Show Tooltip

-Enable `tipVisible` to always show the tooltip; otherwise, it will only appear when sliding.
+Enable `tipVisible` to always show the tooltip, or it will only display when sliding.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';